beancount/fava/docs/usage.rst

 fava can run wherever a Python 3.4+ installation is available, and is known to run on Mac OSX, Linux, and Cygwin.

-Note that hacking on fava requires npm and NodeJS, both available on Mac OSX and Linux, but currently not on Cygwin.
+Note that developing on fava requires npm and NodeJS, both available on Mac OSX and Linux, but currently not on Cygwin.
+See :doc:`development` for more information on how to get started developing on fava.

 Installation
 ------------